Mike Nichols: 1990–1999: Established career

-2000s
+2000–2016: Career expansion and later work

 In the 2000s, Nichols directed the films What Planet Are You From?
 (2000), Closer (2004) and Charlie Wilson's War (2007), a political drama that was ultimately his final feature film.
 What Planet Are You From? received mixed reviews from critics, while Closer and Charlie Wilson's War received generally positive reviews and were both nominated for Academy Awards, BAFTA and Golden Globe awards.

 Nichols also directed widely acclaimed adaptations of Wit (2001) and Angels in America (2003) for television, winning Emmy Awards for both of them.
 For his direction of the Broadway musical Spamalot, he won the Tony Award for Best Direction of a Musical in 2005.

-2010s

 In 2012, Nichols won the Best Direction of a Play Tony Award for a revival of Arthur Miller's Death of a Salesman.
 In 2013, he directed Daniel Craig and Rachel Weisz in a Broadway revival of Harold Pinter's Betrayal.
 The play began previews of its limited run on October 1, 2013 at the Ethel Barrymore Theatre, opened on October 27, and closed on January 4, 2014.

 Among projects that remained uncompleted when he died, in April 2013 it was announced that Nichols was in talks to direct a film adaptation of Jonathan Tropper's novel One Last Thing Before I Go.
 The film was to be produced by J. J. Abrams, who previously wrote the Nichols-directed film Regarding Henry (1991).
 In July 2014, it was announced that Nichols and Streep would reunite for an HBO film of Terrence McNally's 1985 play Master Class, with Nichols directing Streep in the starring role of opera singer Maria Callas.

 Nichols was a contributing blogger at The Huffington Post.
 He was also a co-founder of The New Actors Workshop in New York City, where he occasionally taught.
 In addition, he remained active in the Directors Guild of America, interviewing fellow film director Bennett Miller on stage in October 2011 after the Guild's screening of Miller's Moneyball.

 In January 2016, PBS aired Mike Nichols: American Masters, an American Masters documentary about Nichols directed by his former improv partner, Elaine May.
 On February 22, 2016, HBO aired the documentary Becoming Mike Nichols.